Good value for money brush, made by a reputable brand

-A replacement to the 250+, the 250R has a refreshed design.
-It looks a little more stylish than some of the competition, but sadly this new model has worse battery life and loses the very handy travel cap/protective case that used to come supplied with 250+.
+A replacement to the 250+, it looks a more stylish, but has worse battery life and loses and no handy travel cap/protective.

 - 1 cleaning mode